New York Car Insurance Regulations & Required Coverage

 - Bodily Injury

 - Property Damage

 |Property Damage Liability||$10,000 Limit|

 |Personal Injury Protection||$50,000 Limit|

 - Comprehensive and Collision Coverage

-Comprehensive and collision insurance coverage are usually bundled together in insurance policies but they cover two separate incidents.
-Collision covers repairs to or replacement of your vehicle when it is involved in an accident or collision while comprehensive covers all non-collision related incidents.
+Comprehensive and collision insurance coverage are usually bundled together in insurance policies, but they cover two separate incidents.
+Collision covers repairs to or replacement of your vehicle when it is involved in an accident or collision, while comprehensive covers all non-collision related incidents.
 These can include floods, car thefts, damage caused by a fire, or other similar occurrences.
-Cars are stolen every day in New York as our list of most stolen vehicles in New York will show you.
-Having comprehensive can protect you financially against this.
+Cars are stolen every day in New York, as our list of most stolen vehicles in New York will show you.
+Having a comprehensive can protect you financially against this.
 This coverage also allows you to select a deductible which you are required to pay when filing a claim before you receive compensation from your insurance company.
-The higher you set your deductible, the less you'll pay per month for insurance but the higher you'll be forced to pay if you submit a claim.
+The higher you set your deductible, the less you’ll pay per month for insurance but the higher you’ll be forced to pay if you submit a claim.